Musa al-Husayni: Mandate career

 A year and a half later at the climax of the Nabi Musa celebrations, Easter 1920, Musa Kazim addressed a large crowd from the balcony of the Arab Club beside the Jaffa Gate.
 The mood of his audience was nationalistic with chants of "Faisal is our king."
 In the anti-zionist violence that followed 12 people were killed.
 The British set up courts-martial to punish those they believed responsible.
 Haj Amin al-Husseini and Arif al-Arif were sentenced in absentia to ten years hard labour.
 Khalil Baydas and Ze'ev Jabotinsky (for possession of firearms) were sentenced to fifteen years.
-Musa Kazim was briefly held in Acre prison.Segev, p.
-128.
+Musa Kazim was briefly held in Acre prison.

 Following the riots Storrs ordered Musa Kazim's dismissal as mayor.
 According to Storrs' own account he made sure he had Ragib Nashishibi's signed acceptance of the post before he fired Musa Kazim.
-Some account claim the mayor resigned in protest of the adoption of Hebrew as an official language.Pappé, note 20, p.
-372. Quoting Izzar Tammus (1982) and Jewish sources.Storrs, Ronald (1939) Orientations.
-Readers Union. pp. 345, 346.
-"I told the administration that I proposed to dismiss and replace him forthwith."
+Some account claim the mayor resigned in protest of the adoption of Hebrew as an official language.

 At the 3rd Congress of the nationalist Palestine Arab Congress in Haifa, 14 December 1920 he was elected president and chairman of the Executive Committee which was to lead opposition to British policy in Palestine for the next ten years.
 The Executive Committee then met the new High Commissioner, Herbert Samuel, who refused to give them any official recognition unless they accepted British policy for a Jewish National Home.

 The 4th Congress, May 1921, decided to send a delegation led by Musa Kazim to London.
 Prior to the Congress Musa Kazim had tried to present the views of the Executive Committee to the new British Colonial Secretary, Winston Churchill, first in Cairo and later in Jerusalem.
-The committee was rebuffed on both occasions.Segev, p.
-159. "firmness bordering on disrespect".
+The committee was rebuffed on both occasions.
 Prior to the departure of the delegation Musa Kazim issued a public condemnation of the Jaffa riots.
 The delegation held meetings with the Pope and with diplomats from the League of Nations in Geneva where they met Balfour who was non-committal.
 In London they held three meetings with Winston Churchill where they called for reconsideration of the Balfour Declaration, revocation of the Jewish National Home policy, an end to Jewish immigration and that Palestine should not be severed from its neighbours.
-All their demands were rejected, though they did receive encouragement from some Conservative Members of Parliament.Sykes, p.
-72.
+All their demands were rejected, though they did receive encouragement from some Conservative Members of Parliament.